You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

-There's a lot to think about when building a business, so we put together a guide on how to get started, launch, grow and run your email newsletter.
+There's a lot to think about when building a business, so we put together a guide on how to get started, launch, grow and run your email newsletter business.

-Let's look at the pros and cons of starting your own email newsletter:
+Let's look at the pros and cons of starting your own email newsletter business:

-- Scalable: With businesses and processes changing daily, there will always be demand for new features and services within your email newsletter.
+- Scalable: With businesses and processes changing daily, there will always be demand for new features and services within your email newsletter business.
 Additionally, there are several different business models and pricing tiers you can implement that will allow you to reach all types of businesses.

 - Ability to start your business from home: It's not necessary to have an office space to get your business started!
 You can do everything from the comfort of your own home, at least in the beginning!